 Where to Eat in San Jose del Pacifico Oaxaca

 Although the town is small, there are quite a few San Jose del Pacifico restaurants and cafes to choose from.
-Near the main bus station there are two great bakeries including Cafe Express San Jose del Pacifico to grab pastries, coffees, or hot chocolates.
-I couldn’t stop eating the small custard filled pastries with a cherry on the top.
+Near the main bus station, there are two great bakeries including Cafe Express San Jose del Pacifico to grab pastries, coffees, or hot chocolates.
+I couldn’t stop eating the small custard-filled pastries with a cherry on top.

 La Morenita

 La Morenita is a quaint little cafe serving up typical Oaxacan cuisine.
 This spot is perfect for breakfast and the prices are more than fair for the portion size.
-On top of delicious food, they serve excellent coffee, chocolate, fresh juices, and have super friendly service.
+On top of delicious food, they serve excellent coffee, chocolate, and fresh juices, and have super-friendly service.

 Find them here: Carretera, Oaxaca – Puerto Angel Km 131 | Hours: Daily, 7:00 – 22:00 | Facebook Page